golemfactory/golem-docs/src/pages/docs/golem/payments/golem-token-conversion.md

 Whatever your need, there may come a time when you'd like to send your GLMs one way or the other and the instructions below will serve as your guide.

 {% alert level="info" %}
-For some of the instructions below you need to configure the Metamask wallet extension for browser and add your wallet.
+For some of the instructions below you need to configure the Metamask wallet extension for your browser and add your wallet.
 {% /alert %}

 ### Ethereum <-> Polygon